 In the mid 80’s Windsor Machine Group takes on a job bending tube blanks.
 Though unaware of it at the time, that small job would once again shift WMG’s main production commodity; that small job would end up making WMG one of the main headrest suppliers in the automotive industry.

 Lateral growth as well as vertical integration were at the core of that success.
 While starting with a simple armature which served as a basic framework for the headrest, WMG’s engineering department began evolving that design.
 Going from a manual up-down movement to a fore-aft ratchet system, WMG’s advanced product design team have engineered a product that does that and more at the simple touch of a button.

 At the same time, Windsor Machine Group began expanding its operations by bringing more of the stages of production in-house.
 The company has undergone backward integration by producing its own plastic headrest components as well as forward integration by taking on foaming and the cutting and sewing of its own trim covers.
 This has enabled WMG to have more control over the quality of its product at every stage of the production process.

 Lionel remained dedicated to growing the company internationally.
 In 2005 Princeton, Indiana becomes the second facility located in the US.
-That expansion was followed by Saltillo, Mexico; Kosice, Slovakia; and Changzhou, China.
+That expansion was followed by Saltillo, Mexico.
 When CEO Greg Peltier and COO Chris Peltier took over the company in 2013, they understood their father’s mission and vision for the company and they’ve committed to carrying them forward.
-As of 2017, WMG operates a sales and engineering office in Cologne, Germany allowing the company to better service its customers abroad.